Deconvolution of arbitrary distribution functions and densities: Integral representations for the deconvolution function

+\begin{proof}[Proof of Lemma \ref{LemFourIntDecDens}] Under the current assumptions, in view of (\ref{DecDens1}), the deconvolution density exists and represents a continuous function $\mathfrak{d}(\cdot, m) \in L^1(\R)$.
+The associated Fourier transform is $\Phi_\mathfrak{D}(\cdot, m)$.
+The given formula is hence an immediate consequence of Theorem \ref{TheoInvDens}. \end{proof}

-In a straightforward fashion, we can eventually also represent the bias of the deconvolution density in the form of a Fourier-type integral.
-For this, of course, the actual existence of a target density is necessary.
+In an analogous fashion, we eventually also represent the bias of the deconvolution density as a Fourier-type integral.
+For this, of course, the actual existence of the target density is necessary (recall that this is not required for the existence of $\mathfrak{d}(\cdot, m)$).